windicss/docs/guide/migration.md

 # Migrate from Tailwind CSS

-## Package
+## Packages

 Some of your dependencies are no longer required.
-You can remove them if they were needed only for Tailwind CSS.
+You can remove them from your `package.json` if they were only needed for Tailwind CSS.

 ```diff package.json
 - "tailwindcss": "*",